rajendarreddyj/development-java/spring/aoplogging/README.md

-aoplogging project which shows how to setup and use aop logging in a java webapp.
+aoplogging project shows how to setup and use aop logging in a java webapp.

 To run the project: